Sheetalrana190/SEP_Assignment_2/README.md

 -	Integrates seamlessly with existing AI training pipelines using API endpoints.
 -	Implements an intuitive UI/UX that requires minimal onboarding for developers.

+## Step 5.
+Classified the major requirements and put them in user stories to take the project further.